captainrobbo/wikijstest/manuals/cms/teams-tab.md

 When done, click the blue *Save Changes* button at the bottom.

 Below are examples of the *Team* tab with various teams added.
 As you can see, England and Wales have been entered into the points scoring match of "WAII" whilst the other clubs are guests, so will not contribute to the points.
 This means that if, for example, Cardiff Athletics finished first in an event with England second, England will still receive points for first place.
 You can also see that England, Cardiff Athletics & Rhymney Valley AC have all entered two teams, as they have an A String and a B String.
 Their bib numbers are denoted by what is written here: ENG1 & ENG2 as an example.
-This is especially important for relays (here).
+This is especially important for [relays](/manuals/cms/relays).

 *Completed Team Screen*
 ![Team 2](/uploads/team/team-2.png "Team 2")